13 Affordable Restaurants to Try in Reykjavik

 • Average price level: Wraps start from ~2,000 ISK; plates range from ~2,700 to ~2,900 ISK

-Two other notable mentions are Mandi and Lamb Street Food, both beloved spots known for their kebabs.
-Mandi has become a late-night favorite downtown for its budget-friendly shawarma, falafel, and hummus plates, while Lamb Street Food offers a unique Icelandic twist, marrying local lamb with flatbreads, skyr, and Middle Eastern spices.
+Two other places worth knowing about: Mandi has become a reliable late-night spot downtown for shawarma, falafel, and hummus at low prices.
+Lamb Street Food takes a slightly different angle, pairing local Icelandic lamb with flatbreads, skyr, and Middle Eastern spices — an Icelandic twist that actually makes sense.

 Arabian Taste – Customer Ratings